JRTheStudent/Reproducable-Research/Project2/NOAA_Storm_Database_Analysis.md

 damage variables for each observation where exponents are in the expected values set.
-Thus, each observation of *damage* will be the sum of (*PROPDMG* * *PROPDMGEXP*) and (*CROPDMG* * *CROPDMGEXP*) for each observation where *PROPDMGEXP* or *CROPDMGEXP* is "K", "M" or "B."  Exponent values with unexpected values and any additional information contained in *REMARKS* are ignored (not calculated in *damage*).
+Thus, each observation of *damage* will be the sum of (*PROPDMG* * *PROPDMGEXP*) and (*CROPDMG* * *CROPDMGEXP*) for each observation where *PROPDMGEXP* or *CROPDMGEXP* is "K", "M" or "B."  Exponens with unexpected values and any additional information contained in *REMARKS* are ignored (not calculated in *damage*).

 - Creating a variable (*casualties*) to summate values from the *FATALITIES* and *INJURIES* variables.
-FUrther information about fatalities and injuries is located in Section 2.6 of the NWS Directive 10-1605[3].
+Further information about fatalities and injuries is located in Section 2.6 of the NWS Directive 10-1605[3].

 ## Results